 Official test score reports are required for admission.
 You can request that an official score report be sent to Oglethorpe.
 See this section of the ACT website for more information on sending ACT reports, SAT reports, or TOEFL reports.
 Our ACT Code if 0850, our SAT Code is 5521, and our TOEFL code is 5521.

 Oglethorpe University is incredibly diverse in a variety of ways.
 Our student body is made up of scholars from 32 states and 38 countries.
-Over one third of our community are students of color, and 40% of our total population are the first in their family to attend college.
+More than half of our students identify as non-white, and 40% of our total population are the first in their family to attend college.
 Furthermore, one third of OU students are varsity athletes and around one quarter participate in Greek Life activities.

 While the Core Curriculum may be similar to other institutions’ general education classes in that both are required for graduation, Oglethorpe’s Core is unique in several fundamental ways.
 Unlike many general education classes, Core classes are taken throughout a student’s time at Oglethorpe, not only during the initial semesters.
 Accordingly, students are able to take major and minor classes during their first year on campus.
 Furthermore, Core classes are interdisciplinary and serve as a shared intellectual experience for the entire OU community, allowing students with varied personal and academic backgrounds to engage in critical dialogue.